acs2325/DisplacedLeptonsBDT/README.md

 `el1_nPix:` number of pixel layers crossed by the electron track.

+The index "1" in `el1_eta` refers to the "leading" electron.
+This is the electron with the most transverse momentum in each event. `el2_eta` refers to "subleading" electron, which has the second most `pt` in the event.

+Please, play around and add/remove input variables!
+You can see what is available, for instance in the two photon final state with `PostSel_gg->Print()` in interactive `root`.

 ## How to run

 `root -q -b -l myBDT.C`  will run the BDT and produce an `output.root` file.